-Good Reasons to Come Alongside to Help People in Need:
+Good Reasons for Christians to Come Alongside to Help People in Need:

 It's a way to show love.